sasha-laurent/amb-project/README2018.md

 5. To use the Symfony console, you need to set the timezone on the server's php.ini.

 6. Finally, to see the website, start your XAMP/MAMP server and visit localhost/amb-project/web/ (change acording to your own path) !

-## Adaptative Media Builder
+## 2. About the AMB Platform

+### 2.1 Generalities

+The AMB (Adaptive Mediation Builder) is a platform with a educative and cultural mediation purpose.
+Its aim is to give mediators tools to create unlimitedly personalizable presentations to suit their public, the style they want to convey, their intent,...
+The platform is made for mediators (professors, museum curators,...) who would like to create content (MOOCs, lectures, museum visits, communications operations, etc...) for a specific public (general public, students, visitors,...).

+The AMB enables its author to creator multiple presentations with several objectives by relying on a key element of the platform: a matrix.
+The matrix, as an "organised data base", lets the mediator store his/her resources (pictures, videos,...) depending on view points (= different aspects of the content's subject) and levels (= content difficulty), creating a table with rows as view points and columns as levels.
+When creating his/her presentation, a mediator will only have to "pick" the relevant resources from the right cells to adjust it to its aimed public and viewpoints he/she wants to develop particularly.

+The AMB was developed in IMT Atlantique's Computer Science department (formerly Telecom Bretagne) and has been the subject of several projects and thesis since then.

-### Roles and Functionalities/Accesses
+### 2.2 Roles and Functionalities/Accesses

+The platform can be used by several profiles.
+An user can be:

-- Student
+- Student (public)
-- Teacher
+- Teacher (mediators)
-- Admin
+- Admin (platform administrator)
 - Blocked

-#### Student
+#### 2.2.1 Student

 The Student is the User by default when signing up.
 He has access to the following functions by default: